-Automated vehicles, also known as self-driving cars, are still an emerging technology but it is still difficult to determine how they will affect the transportation system and when.
+Automated vehicles, also known as self-driving cars, are still an emerging technology and it is difficult to determine how they will affect the transportation system and when.
 There are six levels of automation, with level zero being no automation and level five being full automation (autonomous).
 The State of Georgia has passed legislation allowing the testing, operation, and deployment of automated vehicles (AV) and is the third U.S. state to allow autonomous (level five) cars to operate on roadways.
-While fully autonomous cars are allowed to operate in the State of Georgia, there currently are no vehicles available to the public past level three automation.
+While fully autonomous cars are allowed to operate in Georgia there currently are no vehicles available to the public past level three automation.